Free training sessions to help managers, clinicians, patients and researchers collaborate in patient-oriented research

 TOOL PRESENTATION

 Opportunity to plan a specific training to present a tool and how to use it.
-To plan one, please contact us at [email protected].
+To plan one, please contact us.

-Below is the list of training courses created by our component:
+Below is the list of training courses created by our team:

 There are a variety of data collection methods in qualitative research.
 The results of a qualitative data collection and analysis can provide rich and complementary information to the results of a quantitative study or literature review.
 For example, through qualitative data collection and analysis, one can understand the perspectives of patients or clinicians about the effectiveness and safety of a health technology or intervention.